GaryWib/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/Lab3.md

     $ docker push <b><i>ECR_REPOSITORY_URI</i></b>:like
     </pre>

 4. Navigate to Kubernetes/micro folder `/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/Kubernetes`.
+Open the `nolikeservice-app.yaml` file.
+Repeat steps 1-4 from [*Lab 2*](Lab2.adoc).

-Now, just as in Lab 2, create a new revision of the kubernetes object (this time pointing to the "nolike" version of the container image), AND update the monolith service to use this revision.
+5. Replace the image ENV variable in the `nolikeservice-app.yaml` with the ECR ARN for the "nolike" version of the container image.
+Then, replace the `DDB_TABLE_NAME` value with your DynamoDB table name.
+Update the monolith service to use this revision.

-Call this object nolike-app.yaml (there should be a sample file in the folder)

-**Note: If you are using the nolike-app.yaml file, remember to update the image file ECR URI and update DDB Table name in the sample file provided.**

 5. Before we deploy this microservice, we'll go into the details of setting up the [ALB Ingress Controller](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/).